SamirTalwar/webops-workshop/PLAYBOOK.md

 ansible-playbook ansible/predestination.yaml
 ```

 Voila.
-Nothing changed (except the application going down for a few seconds).
-That's because we mostly did all the work already.
-You'll note that the supervisor was, however, reconfigured—that's because the application was moved from */home/ubuntu/predestination* to */var/www/predestination*.
+Not much happened (except the application going down for a few seconds).
+Take a look at the *ansible/predestination.yaml* file, and note the things that changed:

-*[Show the playbook and talk through it.]*
+1. The application was re-cloned, because this time we're cloning into a new directory.
+2. The dependencies were re-installed.
+Actually, nothing happened, but Ansible doesn't know, because it's just running a shell script.
+We try and avoid running scripts when using configuration management systems such as Ansible, because they can be non-deterministic, and so always have to be run.
+3. We reconfigured the supervisor to point to the new location.
+4. We told the supervisor to restart the application.
+5. We asked nginx to reload its configuration.

 Using Ansible (or whatever else), we can easily throw away this server and set up a new one in just a few clicks.